- Is there more to life on earth? Is there life after death?

 - Why the Catholic faith?

-Perhaps you have felt a stirring in your hearts for some time now.
-If you have answered yes to any of the questions, we invite you to journey with us to ponder and explore the deeper questions of life.
+Perhaps you have felt a stirring in your heart for some time now.
+If you have pondered over any of the questions, we invite you to journey with us.
 Wherever you are in your journey, we welcome you here.

 God continually calls us into a relationship with Him.
 This journey begins through baptism and lasts throughout our lives.
 One common way of being in communion with the Catholic Church is through the Rite of Christian Initiation of Adults (RCIA) or Rite of Christian Initiation of Youths (RCIY).